paulo-social/paulo-social/README.md

 # Hi there, I'm Paulo Roberto 👋

 ## 👨‍💻 About Me
-- 🔭 Currently working as a software developer.
+- 🔭 Currently working as a software engineer at Avenue.
 - 🌱 Always learning new things: Python, JavaScript, C++, Go, Rust and Java.
 - 💬 Ask me about backend development, distributed systems, system design and clean code practices.
 - 🚀 Passionate about building scalable applications and solving real-world problems.